Updated: Jun 30

-Before a Massage or a Holistic Treatment
+Before a Holistic Treatment

 Try a time when you have nothing to do, such a day off or a morning appointment when the